MiskaChris/ArCE/README.md

 CUDA_VISIBLE_DEVICES=3 python main.py model ArcE dataset FB15k input_drop 0.2 hidden_drop 0.3 feat_drop 0.2 lr 0.003 lr_decay 0.995 process True
 ```
-will run a boosting_ArcE model on FB15k which will not utilize the descriptions of the entities.
+will run a boosting_ArcE model on FB15k which will utilize the descriptions of the entities.